 In May 2020, the target cash bonus opportunities for Messrs.
 Mirchandani and Carolan for purposes of the Fiscal 2021 AIP were approved by the Compensation Committee after considering a competitive market analysis prepared by Compensia; the scope of and accountability associated with each executive officer's position; the performance of each executive officer since his last annual performance review (in the case of Mr. Carolan); and the overall experience of each executive officer.
 Mr. Mirchandani was eligible for a target annual cash bonus opportunity equal to 100% of his \$550,000 ending fiscal 2021 base salary.
-Mr. Carolan was eligible for a target annual cash bonus opportunity equal to 60% of his \$410,000 ending fiscal 2021 base salary.
-Mr. Di Blasio was eligible for a target annual cash bonus opportunity equal to 80% of his 445,000 ending fiscal 2021 base salary.
-Potential cash bonus payments under the Fiscal 2021 AIP could range from zero to 200% of their target annual cash bonus opportunity.
+Mr. Carolan was eligible for a target annual cash bonus opportunity equal to 100% of his \$550,000 ending fiscal 2021 base salary.
+Mr. Carolan was eligible for a target annual cash bonus opportunity equal to 80% of his 445,000 ending fiscal 2021 base salary.
+Potential cash bonus opportunity equal to 80% of his 445,000 ending fiscal 2021 base salary.
+Potential cash bonus opportunity ender the Fiscal 2021 AIP could range from zero to 200% of their target annual cash bonus opportunity.
 In addition, Messrs.
 Carolan and Di Blasio were eligible for an additional 10% of their quarterly target cash bonus opportunity for each quarter Commvault met both the non-GAAP EBIT and Revenue targets for that quarter.